 Protect from further damage – Adding a cushioned insole to your shoes can help take some of the pressure off your fragile feet and if your heels are particularly damaged, consider wrapping them in bandages to help prevent infection.

 Keep going – Once your heels are repaired, don’t stop being kind to your feet!
-Moisturise this hardworking area regularly and apply a hydrating foot mask such as the Intense Overnight Foot Treatment <link>, once a week.
+Moisturise this hardworking area regularly and apply a hydrating foot mask such as the Rapid Revive Overnight Cream, once a week.

 If your cracked heels don’t improve or cause you pain, speak to your doctor for more information.
 Those with an underlying medical condition, such as diabetes, obesity or psoriasis should always check with a doctor first before attempting to self-treat cracked heels.